mtimjones/7drl_2019/README.md

 - [x]  Implement the hack command and the QTE system.

+- [ ]  Implement the ability to learn new commands at gained levels.

 - [ ]  Implement the cut command.

 - [ ]  Implement the suspend command.